sercankulcu/sercankulcu.github.io/_pencils/2026-08-07-staedtler-noris-120.md

 The current construction is also more interesting than the old appearance suggests.
 STAEDTLER now produces the Noris 120 from what it calls Upcycled Wood.
 Instead of cutting the body only from conventional pencil slats, the company uses wood chips from certified sources and processes them into a pencil material.
 The finished object deliberately keeps the visual language of a century-old wooden pencil while changing how the casing material is produced.

 That creates an unusual collector transition.
 Older Noris pencils document conventional wood-cased manufacturing; newer examples document a shift toward engineered wood material.
 The model name and stripe pattern can remain familiar even while the production technology underneath them changes.

+## Noris as a Lineage, Not a Pencil

 For collectors, Noris is therefore best treated as a lineage rather than a single pencil.
 Barrel printing, stripe width, typography, grade marking, end treatment, country wording, lacquer texture, and packaging can all change while the pencil remains recognizably Noris.
 Keeping several generations side by side is more informative than owning only one perfect example.